Chemotherapy drugs kill fast-growing cells throughout the body, including both cancer cells and normal, healthy cells.

 Intrathecal chemotherapy can be combined with the other types of chemotherapy that are given during the induction phase of treatment.
 The most common intrathecal chemotherapy drug used in children with AML is cytarabine.

-If AML cells are found in the CNS at the time of diagnosis, occurring in only 5-10 percent of cases, a more intensive CNS-directed therapy is used.
+If AML cells are found in the CNS at the time of diagnosis, a more intensive CNS-directed therapy is used.
 In these cases, additional drugs are included in the intrathecal therapy, such as methotrexate and a corticosteroid.

 Consolidation (Intensification) Therapy